 - Submit the FAFSA - The Free Application for Federal Student Aid (FAFSA) is one of the most important documents to be aware of during this process, as it must be completed before any federal financial aid will be disbursed.
-Since financial aid is distributed on a “first come, first served” basis, especially need based aid, do not hold off on submitting the FAFSA as close to the earliest submission date as possible (January 1st!).
-Remember that the FAFSA is completely free, so there is no personal loss in completing it.
-It can be time-consuming, so be sure to take a few glances at it before sitting down to fill it all out at once, as errors can be pretty costly toward your eligibility.
+SInce financial aid is distributed on a “first come, first served” basis, especially need based aid, do not procrastinate on submitting the FAFSA as close to the earliest submission date as possible.
+Make sure to read your FAFSA carefully and ensure that there are no mistakes because errors can be very costly.

-- Submit any Non-Federal Applications - Federal financial aid may not cover all the costs that you are facing for your education.
+- Submit any Non-Federal Applications - Federal aid may not cover all your educational expenses.
 Most schools require that students submit a Financial Aid Supplement or some form of application in addition to the FAFSA.
-For example, many private schools ask that students fill out the CSS Profile, which is provided by the College Board and determines your eligibility for non-government forms of financial aid (institutional grants, scholarships, loans, etc.).
+A prime example is that many private schools require the CSS Profile, provided by the College Board.

-- Review Student Aid Report (SAR) - About four to six weeks after your FAFSA is received by the federal government, you will receive in the mail a Student Aid Report (SAR), which informs you of your financial aid eligibility based on the results of the FAFSA.
-The schools you listed on the FAFSA also receive this report, so be sure to look over it thoroughly, making any necessary corrections.
-You can submit these corrections online through the FAFSA website or through your school’s Financial Aid Office.
+- Review Student Aid Report (SAR) - about 4-6 weeks after your FAFSA is received by the federal government, you will receive in the mail an SAR, which informs you of your financial aid eligibility based on the results of the FAFSA.
+The schools you listed on the FAFSA also receive this report, so be sure to look over it thoroughly making any necessary corrections.
+You can submit these corrections online through the FAFSA website or through your school’s Financial Aid Office

-- Apply For Additional Aid - Again, the financial aid you receive from federal, state or institutional sources may not be enough to cover the total costs of your education.
-In this case, students should apply for education loans, which generally consist of “federally guaranteed” loans (Student or Parent Loans), as well as Private and Consolidation Loans.
-This is also the time to be searching for “free money” in the form of scholarships, grants and even work-study programs.
-This is money that does not need to be repaid, thus saving you the stress of piling onto the loan amounts.
+- Applying for Additional Aid Again, the financial aid you receive from federal, state, or institutional sources may not be enough to cover the total costs of your education.
+In this case, students should apply for educational loans, which generally consist of “federally guaranteed” loans (Student or Parent Loans), as well as Private and Consolidation Loans.
+This is also the time to be searching for “free money” in the forms of scholarships, grants, and even work-study programs.
+This money does not need to be repaid, thus saving you the stress of piling onto loan amounts.

-- Verify Financial Information - Since most schools will select students at random to request their tax/ income forms in order to verify the information, be sure that all personal finances are up to par.
-The last thing you want is for the school to question your handling of your assets in any way.
+- Verify Financial Information - Most schools will select students at random to requires their tax/ income forms in order to very the information, be sure that all personal finances reflect what was reported.